jikamens/keyless-entry/README.md

 `disable`.
 To remove the configuration from your system as if you had never set it up, run the script with the argument `unconfigure`.

+If you end up in a bad state where keyless entry is partially enabled and you want to restore a known state, run the script with the argument `recover`, which disables keyless entry even if it isn't fully enabled and rebuilds all the initial RAM disks.

 ### Important `enable-once` notes

 * Your initial ramdisks are regenerated as part of the reboot process,